-✦ Cenote Mexico: What are Cenotes?
+✦ Cancun Cenotes: What are Cenotes?

 Cenotes are basically like underground natural swimming pools.
 They are formed by the collapse of the limestone rock that makes up the peninsula along the Riviera Maya in Mexico.
-The land (limestone rock) is porous and over time they let natural river water in, as well a seawater from the ocean.
+The land (limestone rock) is porous and over time they let natural river water in, as well as seawater from the ocean.
 When the limestone rocks give way, cenotes become an underworld of groundwater swimming holes!
-Most cave cenotes have fresh water from the rivers of the mountains and then salt water that seeps in from the ocean.
+Most cave cenotes have fresh water from the rivers of the mountains and then saltwater that seeps in from the ocean.

 ✦ How to Find a Cenote in Mexico

-We met our dive guide at the Cancun Diving shop at the crack of dawn to get the good spot.
-Wide-eyed and bushy-tailed, we arrived after about half an hours drive down the freeway.
+We met our dive guide at the Cancun Diving shop at the crack of dawn to get a good spot.
+Wide-eyed and bushy-tailed, we arrived after about half an hour’s drive down the freeway.
 We then turned off on some dusty road to what looked to be some guy’s dilapidated old house.
 He pulled the run-down, tiny pickup truck with our gear loaded in the back into where the front yard should be and then turned off the engine.

 I thought we were there to buy breakfast burritos or for him to pick up a friend, as this certainly couldn’t be the place.
 Off he goes without saying a word into the neglected shack with a slam of the door.
 We sat in silence, as we anxiously looked around when I suddenly spied a skinny chicken coming from around the corner.
 As it turned out, this was the entryway into the sacred lands of the cenote Mexico and our guide had gone into the entrance building to pay the fee!
 After all, this is Mexico, I shouldn’t be surprised.
 Eventually, he returned, and yells “Buena Suerte”– Wishing us to have “good luck!”

-As the first arrivals at the faded old house (entrance), we had beat the other early-rising divers and were able to park the truck in the parking spot closest to the entrance of the Kukulcan Cenote.
+As the first arrivals at the faded old house (entrance), we had beat the other early-rising divers and were able to park the truck in the parking spot closest to the entrance of the Kukulkan Cancun Cenote.
 We would be the first ones to enter into the cave system down below.
 Shortly thereafter, other divers began to arrive.

 We are geared up and I can’t for the life of me figure out where the heck the water is!
 It looks like we are in a jungle with lush trees and brush everywhere.
 “Who the heck could have found this place?”
 I am wondering.
 Loaded down with my wetsuit, tank, BC (buoyancy compressor), mask, fins, and booties, I start walking only about 10 feet from where we geared up to see a cemented staircase to the underground.

-Diving Cenote Kukulcan, Yucatan Mexico
+Diving Cenote Kukulkan, Yucatan Mexico

 The light effects are amazing, as sunlight penetrates the darkness.
 Here, as you look towards the ceiling at the entrance, you can also see the colors of the rainbow.